Parylene Coating Services

 Why outsource Parylene coating services?

-Outsourcing to SCH is a low-risk way to benefit from Parylene coating services in the UK and Europe without committing internal resources from day one.
+Outsourcing to SCH is a low-risk way to benefit from Parylene coating services without committing internal resources from day one.

 If Parylene later becomes a core part of your strategy and you want to explore in-house capability, our Parylene Solutions hub covers equipment, dimers, consumables and training, while our Turnkey Implementation page explains how customers typically move from outsourced coating into hybrid or in-house models.